GiedriusT/tamulaitis-page/src/projects/kamchatka-vinyl/README.md

 The video used for this clip is from the Internet Archive and is in the public domain.
 As I was correctly schooled in the comments the people depicted in the video are not actually from Kamchatka region, they  are more likely to be native Alaskan (Inupiat) or natives of Chukotka (Chukchi, Siberian Yupik), based on the clothing and dancing styles.

-This is v0.7 of this article.
-Coming soon: more details about pressing the vinyl, interesting facts about vinyl records, better photos of the vinyl and the cover.
+This is v0.8 of this article.
+Coming soon: more details about pressing the vinyl, interesting facts about vinyl records.